 Application deadline: February 1, 2019.

-Funding to support the development of ST-designated courses or the design of courses with learning experiences that offer creative synergies between STEM (science, technology, engineering and mathematics) and the arts, humanities and social sciences.
-Application deadline: TBA.
+Funding to support the development of ST-designated courses or the design of courses with learning experiences that offer creative synergies between STEM (science, technology, engineering, and mathematics) and the arts, humanities and social sciences.

 Supports innovative teaching projects that reimagine how the humanities are conceived and taught, including interdisciplinary initiatives as well as new intellectual arenas.
 Application deadline: November 8, 2017 (Round One) and March 4, 2019 (Round Two) (May 2019: Applicants will be notified of decisions for round two.
 July 2019: Funds will be transferred after the start of the 2019 fiscal year (begins July 1, 2019).